-LOUIS E. NEWMAN is Associate Vice Provost for Undergraduate Education and Director of Undergraduate Advising and Research.
+LOUIS E. NEWMAN is Associate Vice Provost for Undergraduate Education and Dean of Academic Advising.
 Before coming to Stanford, Newman was a faculty member for more than three decades at Carleton College, a private liberal arts college in Minnesota.
 In his most recent post at Carleton, Newman served as Associate Dean of the College and Director of Advising.
 In that position, Newman helped redesign Carleton’s academic advising program, oversaw its Center for Community and Civic Engagement, promoted faculty-student research opportunities and worked on the coordination of curricular and research support.
-Additionally, he oversaw Carleton’s Institutional Review Board, supervised the director of the Writing Program and co-chaired a committee on Creating Inclusive Community at
+Additionally, he oversaw Carleton’s Institutional Review Board, supervised the director of the Writing Program and co-chaired a committee on Creating Inclusive Community at Carleton.

 From 2010-2013 he served as the Humphrey Doermann Professor of Liberal Learning and the Director of the Perlman Center for Learning and Teaching.
 Born and raised in St. Paul, Minnesota, he received his B.A. in philosophy and Hebrew and his M.A. in philosophy from the University of Minnesota.
 He received his Ph.D. in Judaic Studies from Brown University and has been teaching at Carleton ever since to great student reviews.